What is Sales Outreach?

 Creating a “dream 100” list is actually an enjoyable thing to do.
 Basically, it’s the 100 different accounts that you’ve been dreaming of acquiring for your company.
-So, these are larger businesses that have the potential to significantly increase your income and profit.
+These are larger businesses that have the potential to significantly increase your income and profit.

 This is only one example of how account-based marketing (ABM) can be used.

-Using ABM searching for outreach is also beneficial (aside from sales).
+Using ABM to search for outreach targets is also beneficial (aside from sales).
 We’ve used it to discover the perfect person for content collaborations and syndication channels.